Phippa (Mary-Philippa) Jackson (now Barrett) 18/05/16

 Sara Jerams 25/04/12

 I flew with BCal from 1979 to 1985 when I was grounded following an accident.
 I carried on in Customer Service Training then went to London Sales.
 I think of all the great times and parties down route.
 What a great way to spend your 20's!
-My cousin Julie Ann still is flying with BA but I am now a Pilates teacher!!
+I am now a Pilates teacher!!
 I'd love to hear from anyone who remembers me!!
+My cousin Julie Ann flew with BCal and BA and sadly passed in December 2019.

 Babu Jethwa 10/03/15 Please note Emails go via Babu's neice